 Compared: Remington Model 700 Mountain Rifle and Winchester Model 70 Classic Featherweight

-Both the Remington Model 700 and Winchester Model 70 have previously been reviewed, and those articles can be found on the Product Review Page.
-In fact, it is those reviews that inspired this comparison, for the specific versions of these two rifles test fired for their respective articles were a Mountain Rifle LSS in .260 Rem. and a Model 70 Classic Featherweight in 6.5x55 SE.
+Both the Remington Model 700 Mountain Rifle and Winchester Model 70 Featherweight have previously been reviewed and those articles can be found on the Product Reviews index page.
+In fact, it is those reviews that inspired this comparison.

 The Remington Mountain Rifle

 The Remington Model 700 is the best selling bolt action hunting rifle in the world.
 It is a conventional push feed, front locking, two-lug action with a 90-degree bolt lift.
 The basic action was designed back in the 1950's for inexpensive mass production, given the technology of that time, and its basic features have been copied my many other manufacturers.
 The barrel is free floated.

 The receiver is machined from bar stock and the recoil lug is a heavy steel washer inserted between the action and the barrel.
 The bolt face is fully recessed and surrounds the case head.
 The recessed bolt face, the flat (not coned) breech end of the barrel, plus the forward receiver ring, constitute the "three rings of steel" that contribute to the action's great strength.
 The bolt body is attractively engine-turned.

 For an open top bolt action, the reloading port is relatively small, which makes for a slightly stiffer action and shorter bolt throw, but slows reloading.
 The plunger ejector mounted in the bolt face is positive and reliable.
 A cir-clip inside the recessed bolt fact snaps over the rim of the case when the bolt is closed and serves as the extractor.